 The Campus Vision Committee has been tasking with gathering information on what our members feel are the most important needs facing the Spencerville Seventh-day Adventist Church, its future growth, and its many ministries to our communities.
 During discussions leading to purchasing the adjoining property, commonly called the “Horse Farm”, the major unanswered question of many church members was, “What would we do with the land?”

 Below, you’ll find a selection of frequently asked questions concerning the campus development plan and the Campus Vision Committee.
-If you’re a Spencerville Church member, we invite you to take the Campus Vision Survey as well.

 The Church Board remembers the votes taken 15+ years ago that it and the Church Business Session took to launch a three-phase construction program: (1) build the new parking lot on the north side of the church; (2) construct a new Spencerville Adventist Academy (SAA) building; and (3) build a major, two-story addition to the rear of our church.
 These construction projects were to take place sequentially, with the next one starting after the previous one was finished and paid for.
 Now that SAA is nearly paid for, the Board is thinking about the next phase.